 129 W German St, Shepherdstown, WV

-Press Room was one of our favorite restaurants that we dined at during our visit.
-This is a VERY popular place to eat, so make sure that you make reservations ahead of time.
+Press Room was one of our favorite restaurants during our visit.
+It’s a popular restaurant for a reason and you’ll want to make reservations in advance.

 During our meal, each menu item kept on getting better and better!

-We started with the Lemon drop martini that was just the right amount of sweet.
+We started with the Lemon Drop Martini which was just the right amount of sweet.

 We shared the delicious Smoked bluefish spread as our appetizer.

-For our entrees we enjoyed the grilled sea scallops with mushroom risotto and the smoked salmon pasta.
+We enjoyed the grilled sea scallops with mushroom risotto and the smoked salmon pasta for our entrees.

-We split both of our entrees for the best of both worlds and had a hard time determining which dish was our favorite of the two.
+We split both of our entrees for the best of both worlds.
+We had a hard time determining which dish was our favorite of the two.

 Their lavender crème brûlée was a twist on a classic dessert and the perfect ending to a wonderful meal.